4 types of financial ratios to assess your business performance

 Ratios are included in financial dashboards and management reports; they’re used by bankers or investors when making lending or investment decisions about your business; but, most importantly, they help you understand the health and performance of your company.

-“You need objective ways to measure the performance of your business,” says BDC’s Stéphanie Bourret, Regional Manager, Technology Industry Group.
+“You need objective ways to measure the performance of your business,” says BDC’s Stéphanie Bourret, Senior Manager, Underwriting.
 “Financial ratios give you that.”

 What are the four types of financial ratios?